Nyhavn 47: 20th century

 A grocery shop was for many years based on the ground floor of the building.
 The White Star Line's ticket agency was located on the first floor in the 1910s.

 Architecture

 Nyhavn 47 is constructed with three storeys over a walk-out basement.
 It has a four-bays-long facade on Nyhavn, a just two-bays-long facade on Toldbodgade and a chamfered corner bay.
 The plastered facade is finished with shadow joints, a wide frieze below the first floor windows, triangular pediments above the first floor windows and a modillioned cornice.
-The chamfered corner features a balcony on the first floor and a small balcony supported by heavy corbels on the first floor and a built-in flower box supported by corbels on the second floor.
+The chamfered corner features a small balcony supported by heavy corbels on the first floor and a built-in flower box supported by corbels on the second floor.
 Nyhavn 47 is via a recessed two-bay connector from 1845 attached to Nyhavn 45.

 Today

-The building was owned by Niels-Jørgen Frandsen in 2008.
+As of 2008, Nyhavn 47 belonged to Niels-Jørgen Frandsen.
 Nyhavnskroen, a restaurant serving a traditional Danish cuisine, is based on the ground floor.
 McJoy's, a British-style gastro pub, is based in the basement.